XxRoloxX/container-runtime/README.md

 The **Container Runner** which is responsibe for orchestrating and managing containers is built with the multithreading in mind.
-It uses a thread pool which starts the container in the thread pool and monitors currently running conatiners.
+It uses a thread pool which makes it possible to orchestrate parralel execution of containers.

 ## Installation